Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Fredholm Sections of Strong Polyfold Bundles

-and are mapped to similar (primed) data, where then $(a',v',\eta',\xi')$ are sc-smooth functions of $(a,v,\eta,\xi)$.
+and are mapped to similar (primed) data, in which $(a',v',\eta',\xi')$ are sc-smooth functions of $(a,v,\eta,\xi)$.
 Moreover the transformation is linear in $\xi$.
-The crucial point is the following which will allow for a more specialized perturbation theory.
-Namely if $\xi$ vanishes near nodal points in $|D_a|$ then the same is true for $\xi'$ near $|D_{a'}'|$.
-This holds in a uniform way with respect to some open neighborhood of the underlying $(a,v,\eta)$.
-A similar assertion is true with respect to vanishing near marked points in $M$.
-As a consequence we can distinguish a subclass of $\ssc^+$-multisections which vanish near nodal points or near marked points.
-If we take the sum of two such multi-sections, see \cite{HWZ3.5}, the same remains true. \end{remark}
+The crucial observation which will allow for a more specialized perturbation theory is the following.
+If $\xi$ vanishes near the nodal points in $|D_a|$ then the same is true for $\xi'$ near $|D_{a'}'|$.
+This holds in a uniform way with respect to some open neighborhood around the underlying point $(a,v,\eta)$.
+A similar assertion is true with respect to the vanishing near marked points in $M$.
+As a consequence we can distinguish the subclass of $\ssc^+$-multisections which vanish near nodal points or near marked points.
+If we take the sum of two such multi-sections, as defined in {Section 3.5} of \cite{HWZ3.5}, the same remains true for their sum}. \end{remark}

-\subsection{The Cauchy-Riemann Section: Results}
+\section{The Cauchy-Riemann Section: Results}

-In this section we describe the main results of the chapter.
+In this section we merely describe the main results of the chapter.
 Their proofs are postponed to the later sections.

 As before we denote by $(Q,\omega)$ a closed symplectic manifold of dimension $2n$ and by $J$ a compatible almost complex structure on $Q$.
 The bundle $p:W\to Z$ over the space $Z$ of stable curves from the noded Riemann surfaces into the manifold $Q$ is equipped with the structure of a strong polyfold bundle.
 The nonlinear Cauchy-Riemann operator defines the continuous section $\ov{\partial}_J$ of the bundle $p$ via